-Figure 3.1: Sketch of a typical HDT driveline and where the sensors are placed.
-See Table 3.1 for an explanation of the notation. observer evaluation can easily be performed on other vehicles equipped with a dry clutch.
+Figure 3.1: Sketch of a typical HDT driveline and where the sensors are located.
+See Table 3.1 for an explanation of the notation. only studied in Paper D, (Myklebust and Eriksson, 2014b).
+So in order to get a measurement of the clutch torque, the reported engine torque is used with added compensation for inertia effects of the engine and flywheel.
+The main benefit of this setup, with only production sensors, is that the resulting model and observer are directly applicable on a production HDT.
+Furthermore, the developed procedure for experiments, model building, model validation, and observer evaluation can easily be performed on other vehicles equipped with a dry clutch.
 On the other hand, the drawback, compared to a test stand, e.g. Velardocchia et al. (1999); Moon et al. (2004) or Deur et al. (2012), is fewer and less precise sensors.
 All the cited test stands consist of a stand-alone dry clutch that is cooled towards the stagnated room-temperature air.
 In a truck there might be an airflow, the clutch is installed below the truck floor, bolted to the transmission, and especially the flywheel is bolted to a 1 tonne, ~ 90 °C warm engine.
 Naturally all this leads to different temperature dynamics.
-3.1 MOTIVATING EXPERIMENT As a first investigation of the clutch characteristics the actuator position has been ramped back and forth several times while the clutch torque has been measured.
+3.2 MOTIVATING EXPERIMENT As a first investigation of the clutch characteristics the actuator position has been ramped back and forth several times while the clutch torque has been measured.
 Every second ramp pair the actuator has moved a shorter path.
 This is performed in order to study possible hysteresis effects.
 The results from such an experiment is presented in Figure 3.2.
-There the ramps are seen to follow a curve that can be fitted to a third order polynomial, (Dolcini et al., 2010; Myklebust and Eriksson, 2012b).
-However the polynomial is different for each ramp, there is clearly some dynamics present.
-3.2 Actuator Dynamics The clutch actuator has a built in position controller, the benefit of this setup is that effects causing hysteresis in the actuator force, e.g. friction or the diaphragm spring, will not effect the actuator output/clutch torque relation, (Deur et al., 2012).
-Furthermore a position measurement of the piston effectively makes the piston position the output of the actuator.
-Since the actuator output is known the clutch torque can be modeled without knowing the actuator dynamics.
+There the ramps are seen to follow a curve that can be fitted to a third order polynomial (Dolcini et al., 2010; Myklebust and Eriksson, 2012b).
+However, the polynomial is different for each ramp; there is clearly some dynamics present.

 Figure 3.2: The clutch position, x, has been ramped back and forth while the clutch torque has been measured, top plot.
 The transmitted torque clearly depends on something more than the clutch position, in particular there is a drift with time.
 The time scale can be viewed by following the position into the lower plot.
-The time scale is also color coded, blue=0 s and red=75 s.
+The time scale is also color coded: blue=0 s and red=75 s.
 The torque difference between the first and last ramp is up to 900 Nm.
-The two black lines are two possible parameterizations of a third order polynomial.
-However for control applications the limitations of the actuator need to be considered.
-Conveniently the motor in the actuator is both accurate and fast, see Figure 3.3.
-The motor position can therefore be modeled as the requested position rate limited to 82 mm/s.
-Some dynamics exists in the hydraulics of the actuator but the piston still
+The two black lines represent two possible parameterizations of a third order polynomial.
+3.3 Actuator Dynamics The clutch actuator has a built-in position controller.
+This has the benefit that effects causing hysteresis in the actuator force, e.g. friction or the diaphragm spring, will not affect the actuator output/clutch torque relation (Deur et al., 2012).
+Furthermore, a position measurement of the piston effectively makes